BurkeKnight-Enterprises/BKE-Elk-Global_Header_and_Footer/README.md

 Footer Content (base of wrapper)<br><br>

-This addon aslo allows the Admin to add their own custom copyright right above the ElkArte Copyright.<br><br>
+This addon also allows the Admin to add their own custom copyright right above the ElkArte Copyright.<br><br>

 This work is licensed under an open source BSD-3 clause license.<br><br>